Catizard/lr2oraja-endlessdream/README.md

 ## Known Issues

 Cannot play video contents' color correctly.
 Seems to be a FFMPEG problem but no idea how to fix it currently.
+See main branch for temporary fix.

 ## Special Thanks